-3 USCIS, Temporary Protected Status (last visited Sept.
-11, 2017), available at www.uscis.gov/humanitarian/temporary-protected-status#Countries%20Currently%20Designated%20for%20TPS.
+3 USCIS, Temporary Protected Status (last visited Nov.
+9, 2017), available at www.uscis.gov/humanitarian/temporary-protected-status#Countries%20Currently%20Designated%20for%20TPS.
 As this list is continually changing, please check the USCIS website for updates.
+On November 6, 2017 DHS announced that it would be ending the designation of Nicaragua after extending protection to Nicaraguans one final time, until January 5, 2019.